Kuskanook: Last years

 The completion of the B.C.
 Southern rail link between Kootenay Landing and Proctor eliminated the need for steamboat service between the two points.
 Road construction had already reduced the demand for steamer transport.
 In 1931, Kuskanook was worked on the Proctor-Crawford Bay-Lardeau run, and on excursions.

 Disposition

 In December 1931, Canadian Pacific sold Kuskanook to Arthur D. Pochin.
-Canadian Pacific decided to keep Moyie in service, even though older, because Kuskanook’s wooden hull made the boat surplus.
+The Canadian Pacific Railway company decided to keep the older Moyie in service because the design of the Kuskanook’s hull made the boat difficult to maintain.
 Pochin tied Kuskanook up to a wharf at Nelson for use as a floating hotel.
 The boat was later towed to Kootenay Landing, where it sank in 1936.

 Wreck status

 The wreck of Kuskanook lies at Kokanee Landing, on Highway 3A, about 30 km east of Nelson.
 The wreck lies perpendicular to the shore, and can be readily seen during low water.